EdwinWenink/archive_fever/content/posts/72-stable_diffusion_portraits.md

 I was initially sceptical, but by now I'm convinced that using generative AI in this manner to create a specific picture you have in mind truly is a creative process.
 It is similar to how a professional photographer sets up the environment for the right snapshot: the art is not in the pressing of the button, but on using the tools available to materialize something that only existed in your mind's eye so far.
-Similarly, prompt engineering is an art in the sense that over time you start to get a feeling for which prompts are successful of manipulating this stochastic "obscene hallucination machine" in a desired direction.
+Similarly, prompt engineering is an art in the sense that over time you start to get a feeling for which prompts are successful for manipulating this stochastic "obscene hallucination machine" in a desired direction.

 <figure style="width: 50%; margin-left: 20px; margin-bottom: 10px; float: right;">
 <img src="/images/diffusion/edwin_alphone_mucha.jpg" alt="Edwin interpreted in jugendstil à la Alphone Mucha." />